jaydeepw/audio-wife/README.md

 The name AudioWife comes from an analogy of a married couple where the wife is an active Player, hence AudioWife for Audio Player and husband being a Listener hence AudioHusband for Audio Recorder.

+The project AudioHusband was not actually implemented looking at the availablity of similar porjects already existing on github.

 Contributing
 =========================